NorthStarUAS/Simulator/README.md

 That said, my initial investigations (beginning in 2021) shows that all this stuff works, and can work pretty well.
-This is a DIY project and I am doing in my spare time whenever I get a rainy saturday, so I don't have a specific time line.
+This is a DIY project and I am doing in my spare time whenever I get a rainy Saturday, so I don't have a specific time line.
 It is whatever I can do whenever I can do it.

 Feel free to ask questions if you have any!